BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/composite-view-api.md

 @@@ note { .warning }

-Updating a view creates a new Elasticsearch index and deletes the existing one.
+Updating a view creates new Elasticsearch indices and Blazegraph namespaces and deletes the existing ones.
 The indexing process will start from the beginning.

 @@@